et-codes/trading-wheels/README.md

 ## TODO list

 - Redirect to ... portfolio? ... after logging in.
-- Disable trading and portfolio pages if not logged in.
 - Use cookies to store user info instead of localStorage.
-- Error messaging in template, add error handling where needed.
+- Check for error handling where needed.

 ## Notes